sfeakes/AqualinkD/README.md

 * http://aqualink.ip/simple.html   <- (Simple opion if you don't like the above)
 * http://aqualink.ip/simulator.html  <- (RS8 All Button Control Panel simulator)
 #<a name="release"></a>
-# Update in Release 1.3.5a
+# Update in Release 1.3.5a,b
-* Logic for SWG RS486 checksum_errors
+* Logic for SWG RS486 checksum_errors.
+* Fixed pentair packet logging, missing last byte.
+* Support for two programmable lights.
+(Note must update your aqualinkd.conf).
+* Can now display warnings and errors in the web UI (as well as log).
 # Update in Release 1.3.5
-* Fixed SWG bug showing off/0% every ~15 seconds (introduced in 1.3.3)
+* Fixed SWG bug showing off/0% every ~15 seconds (introduced in 1.3.3).
-* PDA updates for freeze protect / SWG & general speed increase.
+* PDA updates for freeze protect/SWG and general speed increase.
 ## Update in Release 1.3.4 (a)
 * Logging changes.
 * Fix issues in programming mode.